xmidt-org/dms/README.md

 dms --help
 Usage: dms --exec=EXEC,...

 A dead man's switch which invokes one or more actions unless postponed on regular intervals.
 To postpone the action(s), issue an HTTP PUT to /postpone, with no body, to the configured listen address.

 Flags:
   -h, --help             Show context-sensitive help.
+  -e, --exec=EXEC,...    one or more commands to execute when the switch
+                         triggers
-  -e, --exec=EXEC,...     one or more commands to execute when the switch triggers -d, --dir=STRING        the working directory for the command -l, --listen=":8080"    the listen address or port -t, --ttl=1m            the maximum interval for TTL updates to keep the switch open -m, --misses=1          the maximum number of missed updates allowed before the switch closes
+  -d, --dir=STRING       the working directory for all commands -h, --http=":8080"     the HTTP listen address or port -t, --ttl=1m           the maximum interval for TTL updates to keep the switch
+                         open
+  -m, --misses=1         the maximum number of missed updates allowed before the
+                         switch closes
       --debug            produce debug logging
 ```

 ### Actions